-It is sometimes surprising how easily we get used to things others find fascinating.
-The boundary conditions define your new normal and it has to be somebody else who suddenly comes in, to remind you how biased your perspective is.
+It is sometimes shocking how easily we get used to things others find fascinating.
+Boundary conditions define your new normal and it has to be somebody else who suddenly comes in, to remind you how biased your perspective is.

-After this brief explanation, she was gently surprised, specially by the first step, the personal interview.
+After this brief explanation, she was gently surprised, especially by the first step, the personal interview.

 But before we move forward with the story, let me digress and explain the idea behind this first interview.

 All of our programs are extremely intense experiences, if you have not been there, you can't even begin to imagine what it is like.
 During two months, every single day, students spend +12 hours coding, designing, learning, struggling.
 It feels overwhelming at the beginning, but it compounds at the end.
 When that happens, it is life transforming.

 I know it because I have seen it many times.
 People with no prior coding experience, transitioning their careers into tech and becoming software developers, in just two months.
 It is powerful and rewarding.
 You are bending reality, redefining your limits and what you thought it was possible.
 But during the process, if you do not feel exhausted, you are clearly doing something wrong.